Saik0s/Huequaliser/README.md

+# **Huequaliser**

-# Huequaliser
+# ⚠️**Under Development**⚠️

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 make setup